Cheeden/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TutorTrack` and the **Actor** is the `Tutor`, unless specified otherwise)

-**Use case: Add a student contact**
+**UC01: Add a student contact**

 **MSS**

-1. User requests to add a new person with details: name, subject level, day/time, cost, address, at least one contact number, and optional tags.
+1. User chooses to add a new student.
+2. TutorTrack requests the student’s details: name, subject level, day/time, cost, address, at least one contact number, and optional tags.
+3. User enters the requested details.
-2. AddressBook validates all input fields:
+4. TutorTrack validates all input fields.
-    * Name is not empty.
-    * SubjectLevel follows the format Level-Subject (Level: alphanumeric, no spaces; Subject: letters only, no spaces or digits).
-    * Day/time, cost, and address are valid.
-    * At least one contact number (student or next-of-kin) is provided.
-3. AddressBook creates a new person entry.
+5. TutorTrack creates a new student entry.
-4. AddressBook adds the new person to the list.
+6. TutorTrack adds the entry to the student list.
-5. AddressBook shows a confirmation message that the person has been added:
+7. TutorTrack confirms that the student has been successfully added.
-   "add n/Chong Wei sc/91230000 s/Primary6-Math d/Friday 1100 c/$50 a/123, Jurong St"

    Use case ends.

 **Extensions**

-* 2a.
+* 3a.
 The student already exists (same name and contact).

-    * 2a1.
-TutorTrack shows error message:
+    * 3a1.
+TutorTrack rejects the addition.
-      “This person already exists in the address book”

       Use case ends.

-* 2b.
-One or more mandatory fields are missing (i.e., name, subject level, daytime, address, at least one contact).
+* 3b.
+One or more mandatory fields are missing/invalid (i.e., name, subject level, daytime, address, at least one contact).

-    * 2b1.
-Tutortrack shows error message:
-      "Invalid command format!..."

-      Use case ends.

-* 2c.
-Invalid mandatory fields input

-    * 2c1.
-Invalid name:
-        * Name less than 2 characters:
-          * TutorTrack shows error message:<br>
-          "Name is too short.
-It should be at least 2 characters long."
-    * 2c2.
-Invalid daytime:
-        * Wrong daytime format:
-          * TutorTrack shows error message:<br>
-          DayTime should be in the format 'Day HHMM', e.g., 'Monday 1200' or 'Tuesday 1600'.
-        * Invalid time:
-          * TutorTrack shows error message:<br>
-            '2400' is not a valid 24-hour time (HHMM).
-    * 2c3.
-Invalid contact:
-        * Empty phone number input:
-          * TutorTrack shows error message:<br>
-          Phone number cannot be blank.
-          * TutorTrack shows error message:<br>
+    * 3b1.
+TutorTrack rejects the entry.
-          Phone number is too short; it should be at least 3 digits.
+    * 3b2.
+User enters corrected details.

+      Steps 3a1–3a2 are repeated until all data are valid.
+      Use case resumes from step 5.

 *{More to be added}*

-**Use case: find a student or a group of students**
+**UC02: find a student or a group of students**

 **MSS**